 COPD is associated with significant economic burden.
-In the European Union, the total direct costs of respiratory disease are estimated to be about 6% of the total annual healthcare budget, with COPD accounting for 56% (38.6 billion Euros) of the cost of respiratory disease.40 In the United States the estimated direct costs of COPD are \$32 billion and the indirect costs \$20.4 billion.41 COPD exacerbations account for the greatest proportion of the total COPD burden on the healthcare system.
+In the European Union, the total direct costs of respiratory disease are estimated to be about 6% of the total annual healthcare budget, with COPD accounting for 56% (38.6 billion Euros) of the cost of respiratory disease.(45) In the United States the costs attributable to COPD are expected to increase over the next 20 years, with projected costs of \$800.90 billion or \$40 billion per year.(46,47) Dynamic modelling also predicts that women will be disproportionately represented and are expected to incur higher direct costs than men and lose more quality-adjusted life years.(47) COPD exacerbations account for the greatest proportion of the total COPD burden on the healthcare system.
 Not surprisingly, there is a striking direct relationship between the severity of COPD and the cost of care, and the cost distribution changes as the disease progresses.
 For example, hospitalization and ambulatory oxygen costs soar as COPD severity increases.
-Any estimate of direct medical expenditure for home-based care underrepresents the true cost of home-based care to society, because it ignores the economic value of the care provided by family members to people with COPD.
+Any estimate of direct medical expenditure for home-based care under-represents the true cost of home-based care to society, because it ignores the economic value of the care provided by family members to people with COPD.

 In developing countries, direct medical costs may be less important than the impact of COPD on workplace and home productivity.
-Because the healthcare sector might not provide long-term supportive care services for severely disabled individuals, COPD may force at least two individuals to leave the workplace - the affected individual and a family member who must now stay home to care for their disabled relative.42 Since human capital is often the most important national asset for developing countries, the indirect costs of COPD may represent a serious threat to the economy.
+Because the healthcare sector might not provide long-term supportive care services for severely disabled individuals, COPD may force at least two individuals to leave the workplace - the affected individual and a family member who must now stay home to care for their disabled relative.(48) Since human capital is often the most important national asset for developing countries, the indirect costs of COPD may represent a serious threat to the economy.